cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...
  - https://github.com/dotnet/efcore/issues/14257 - Saving an Entity with an IPoint with Ordinates.XYZ in SpatiaLite throws an exception #14257 - reported in 2018 but still open...
  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

+4/9/2020
+Image and Photos can now start content from files and starting multiple files is supported - changes for this included option for an initial image in the editor and new code in the Action List.

+Fixed a bug with the wrong year parsed from the 19xx photo name pattern - including this is a very personal choice but is such a productivity boost (and likely to not bother anyone else) that I think it is still work including.

+Parse a Summary from photos from the title if the description is not present and add Exif description when present.
+While summary and title being nearly the same is not ideal the idea is to support/help quick photo content creation - basically provide as close to a complete piece of content from the image metadata import and don't have any barriers to providing more if the time and effort is there to do it.

+Enhanced the autogeneration of the PDF Images so that an image editor launches with complete enough data to often be immediately saved.

+Upgraded to .NET Core 3.1

 4/8/2020
 Added Jot - https://github.com/anakic/Jot and WpfScreen - https://github.com/micdenny/WpfScreenHelper - and looked at a WPF Sample - https://github.com/microsoft/WPF-Samples/tree/master/Windows/SaveWindowState - and eventually drew heavy and nearly direct inspriation from Markdown Monster to set up tracking and restoring window position - there are so many edge cases that the thought this is perfect is completely laughable but I did try to look at several sources for information and inspiration to quickly put something together that I hope is quite good without unexpected errors and minimal edge cases.
 As part of this added a manifest file to hopefully ensure the Dpi Aware support is specified by the app - these were the better links that I found but I am not sure I actually understand the when/why/what very well here esp. of what happens by default in what versions and what needs to be setup (probably need to play around with settings esp. when connected to an external monitor to do some real world experimenting and testing...) https://docs.microsoft.com/en-us/windows/communitytoolkit/controls/wpf-winforms/webview, https://github.com/dotnet/wpf/issues/859, https://github.com/microsoft/WPF-Samples/blob/master/PerMonitorDPI/readme.md